N-SubhamGit/N-SubhamGit.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a Ph.D. candidate in the School of Mathematics at **IISER Thiruvananthapuram**, specializing in Numerical Analysis.
-My research, under the supervision of **Dr. Asha Kisan Dond**, focuses on the Convergence of Adaptive Finite Element Methods for a class of Optimal Control Problems governed by Biharmonic Equations.
+I recently successfully defended my Ph.D. thesis at the **Indian Institute of Science Education and Research (IISER) Thiruvananthapuram** under the guidance of **Dr. Asha Kisan Dond**.
+My doctoral research focused on the **Convergence of Adaptive Finite Element Methods for a class of Optimal Control Problems governed by Fourth-Order PDEs**.

+Currently, I am a Visiting Researcher at **IIT Bombay**, working with **Prof. Neela Nataraj**.

 #### Research Interests
 * **Finite Element Methods (FEM):** Nonconforming FEM, Mixed FEM, and Stabilized methods.